andipaetzold/zwiftmap/browser-extension/README.md

 Run `npm run build` to compile and bundle the source code.
 The compiled files are located in the `dist` folder.

-Run `npm run pack` to create a zip folder with all required files

 ### Requirements

 - Node 16 or later